goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

 ### App Requests Access Token
 The app sends a request for an access token from the authorization server using the `code` param value stored by its short-lived server along with its credentials generated at registration time (client_id and client_secret).
 This request is commonly sent as a POST request in JSON format.

-Here's an example in python
+Here's an example in Python

 ```python
     def get_access_token():